TechHutTV/homelab/storage/README.md

 In our new LXC we first need to run some general updates and user creation.

 > [!IMPORTANT]
-> Throughout this section, replace `brandon` with your own username.
+> Throughout this section, replace `youruser` with your own username.

 1. Update your system
    ```bash